TzufLahan/Enhancing_Low-Resolution_Facial_Emotion_Recognition/README.md

-# 🧠 Enhancing Low-Resolution Facial Emotion Recognition via Super-Resolution
+<h1 align="center">Enhancing Low-Resolution Facial Emotion Recognition via Super-Resolution</h1>

 This project investigates the use of **Super-Resolution (SR)** techniques to improve the accuracy of **Facial Emotion Recognition (FER)** systems on low-resolution images.\
 We explore how GAN-based restoration, **GFPGAN** and **CodeFormer**, can enhance degraded facial images before they are passed to deep learning classifiers.

 ---

-## 🌟 Project Objective
+## Project Objective

 While most state-of-the-art FER models are trained on high-resolution datasets, real-world scenarios (e.g. surveillance cameras, video calls) often involve low-resolution images.\
 This project proposes a deep learning pipeline that uses **facial enhancement techniques such as GFPGAN and CodeFormer**, followed by classification with **pre-trained CNN models (Resnet-18, Resnet-50, VGG-16 and VGG-19)** fine-tuned for emotion recognition.

 ---

-## 🧪 Research Question & Hypothesis
+## Research Question & Hypothesis

 > **Question**: Can Super-Resolution techniques improve the accuracy of emotion recognition from low-resolution images?